Unraveling the Strangler Pattern (Part I): An Introduction to the Optimal Application Modernization Approach

 When to Leverage the Strangler Pattern

-The Strangler pattern is particularly effective when robust legacy systems need to be upgraded.
+The Strangler pattern is particularly effective when complex legacy systems need to be upgraded.
 While companies with small IT systems may opt for an overhaul, a comprehensive rewrite may be highly impractical and vulnerable to risks for complex environments.
 The Strangler pattern allows businesses to break down large, monolithic systems into more manageable, independently deployable applications and services.

 The Strangler pattern can also support the adoption of microservices and the integration of new features into existing platforms.
 It offers a flexible framework for seamlessly incorporating innovations—enhancing scalability and agility without causing upheaval.
 Organizations can evolve their platforms iteratively, responding swiftly to changing market demands while maintaining the stability and reliability of their operations.